Debs v. United States: Judgment

 Without going into further particulars we are of opinion that the verdict on the fourth count, for obstructing and attempting to obstruct the recruiting service of the United States, must be sustained.
 Therefore it is less important to consider whether that upon the third count, for causing and attempting to cause insubordination, &c., in the military and naval forces, is equally impregnable.
 The jury were instructed that for the purposes of the statute the persons designated by the Act of May 18, 1917, c.
 15, 40 Stat.
 76 (Comp.
 St. 1918, §§ 2044a-2044k), registered and enrolled under it, and thus subject to be called into the active service, were a part of the military forces of the United States.
 The Government presents a strong argument from the history of the statutes that the instruction was correct and in accordance with established legislative usage.
 We see no sufficient reason for differing from the conclusion but think it unnecessary to discuss the question in detail.

 Significance

 Debs went to prison on April 13, 1919.
-While in federal prison, he was nominated for president by the Socialist Party of America in the 1920 Election for the fifth and final time despite his disfranchisement.
+While in federal prison, he was nominated for president by the Socialist Party of America in the 1920 Election for the fifth and final time despite his disenfranchisement.
 He received 919,799 votes (3.4% of the popular vote), the most ever for a Socialist Party presidential candidate in the U.S. It was slightly more than his 900,672 total in the 1912 election, which had equaled six percent of the popular vote.
 (National women's suffrage in 1920 greatly increased the total number of votes cast.)

 In 1921, Congress largely repealed the Espionage and Sedition Acts.
 On December 23, 1921 President Warren G. Harding commuted Debs' sentence to time served, effective Christmas Day.
 He did not issue a pardon.
 The two met the following day at the White House.